Social Media

 National Gallery Singapore - Keppel Art Centre for Education

-In addition to these year-round exhibitions, the National Gallery Singapore features special exhibitions for limited periods throughout the year, so that you can always come back for more and be awed by the talented artists from the past and the present.
+National Gallery Singapore also features special exhibitions for limited periods throughout the year, including kid-friendly exhibitions, so that you can always come back for more and be awed by the talented artists from the past and the present.
 You can check out the full list of exhibitions at the National Gallery Singapore here for more information.

-Family Tip: The immense 64,000 square metre venue makes the National Gallery Singapore very stroller friendly!
-Strollers are allowed in most parts of the gallery unless otherwise advised.
-If strollers are not allowed, there is a designated stroller parking bay.
+Family tip: You’re going to do a lot of walking at National Gallery Singapore’s 64,000 square metre space.
+Thankfully, strollers are allowed in most parts of the gallery unless otherwise advised.
+If not, there is a designated stroller parking bay.
 Just be sure to keep your valuables with you.

 Guide to Keppel Art Centre for Education